 Why the funnel is so important

-To lead and oversee the development of a successful digital marketing and sales campaign that leads to domination of your online universe you need to manage the sales funnel far beyond the simple funnel as described earlier.
+To lead and oversee the development of a successfuly aligned sales and digital marketing campaign that leads to domination of your online universe you need to manage the sales funnel far beyond the simple funnel as described earlier.

 There are a lot of numbers, metrics, and data points with digital marketing.
 It’s easy to get caught up in measuring everything but as an organizational leader I believe this should be your primary dashboard.
 You need to measure the success (or failure) of both your marketing and sales departments from and expanded version of a combined marketing and sales funnel.